 - The normal retirement date under the Plan is the date upon which the participant completes 20 years of credited service, regardless of age.
 Participants become vested upon completing 10 years of credited service as a contributing participant of the Plan.
 No vesting occurs prior to completing 10 years of credited service.
 Participants' contributions are refundable, without interest, upon termination prior to normal retirement.
 Participants who have completed 10 years of credited service may elect a vested benefit in lieu of having their accumulated contributions refunded.
 If the vested benefit is elected, the participant is entitled to a monthly retirement benefit commencing on the date the participant reaches 50 years of age or the date the participant would have had 20 years of credited service had employment continued uninterrupted, whichever is later. - Monthly retirement benefits are calculated at 2.5% of the final average salary (defined as the average paid base salary of the officer over the highest 30 consecutive months of the last 60 months of credited service) multiplied by the years of credited service, with a maximum of 30 years of credited service considered. - Monthly benefits for participants due to permanent disability incurred in the line of duty are 2.5% of the participants' final average salary multiplied by 20 years.
-This disability benefit is reduced by stated percentages for partial disability based on the percentage of impairment.
+This disability benefit is reduced by stated percentages for partial disability based on the percentage of impairment unless the disability is due to a violent act in the line of duty.
+In such cases, as determined by the Board, there will be no reduction in the monthly benefit.
 After 10 years of credited service, participants who retire due to disability incurred from any cause are eligible for a monthly benefit based on 2.5% of their final average salary multiplied by the years of service.
 This disability benefit is also reduced by stated percentages for partial disability based on the percentage of impairment.
 Effective July 1, 1998, once a disability benefit is granted to a participant, that participant is no longer allowed to apply for an increase in the dollar amount of the benefit at a subsequent date.